 DIVERSE universities present microcredential cooperation model at MMC 2026

-Universities from the DIVERSE alliance, Sveučilište Algebra Bernays and Hogeschool PXL, participated in MMC 2026, an international event focused on microcredentials and aimed at experts in educational technology (EdTech).
+Two higher education institutions from the DIVERSE European University Alliance, Sveučilište Algebra Bernays and Hogeschool PXL, participated in the Micro-Credentials Masterclass (MCMC) 2026, an international event aimed at experts in both the education and the business sector dealing with micro-credentials.

-During the event, representatives from the alliance presented DIVERSE’s cooperation model for the development and recognition of microcredentials, designed to harmonise the different educational systems and regulatory frameworks across the alliance’s 12 institutions in 11 countries.
-The model seeks to facilitate effective transnational collaboration while ensuring quality, transparency and mutual recognition among partner institutions.
+During the event, representatives from the Alliance presented the DIVERSE micro-credential collaboration framework focusing on how micro-credentials can support portable skills through joint learning and teaching.
+The framework seeks to facilitate effective transnational collaboration while ensuring quality, transparency and mutual recognition among partner institutions.

-Discussions at MMC 2026 also addressed several strategic topics shaping the future of digital education in Europe, including trust in digital credentials, the portability of skills across countries, and the growing role of artificial intelligence and emerging technologies in transforming education and training systems.
+Discussions at MCMC 2026 addressed several strategic topics shaping the future of micro-credentials in Europe, including trust in micro-credentialing systems, the portability of skills across countries, the issues of access, equity and global recognition of micro-credentials as well as the growing role of technologies in transforming education and training systems.

-Organised by the Knowledge Innovation Centre, MMC continues to play a key role in shaping the European dialogue on microcredentials by bringing together policy perspectives, technological innovation and educational practice.
+Organised by the Knowledge Innovation Centre, MCMC continues to play a key role in shaping the European dialogue on micro-credentials by bringing together policy perspectives, technological innovation and educational practice.

 Related articles